 ACCT 6321 - Managerial Accounting (Requisite: see Foundational Requirements.
 Self-study three-week requisite course passed with a minimum of 85% course grade.)

-MANA 6302 - Quantitative Analysis for Managers (Requisite: see Foundational Requirements.
+MANA 6302 - Quantitative Analysis and Modeling for Decision-Making (Requisite: see Foundational Requirements.
 Self-study three-week requisite course passed with a minimum of 85% course grade.)

 MA in Christian Ministry Required Curriculum

 TOTAL Dual Degree (excluding requisites)